elasticpath/epcc-cli/README.md

 #### Bash

-You will need to have the Bash Completion package installed, and restart your bash session.
+You will need to have the [bash-completion](https://github.com/scop/bash-completion) (e.g., [Ubuntu](https://packages.ubuntu.com/search?keywords=bash-completion), [Arch](https://archlinux.org/packages/extra/any/bash-completion/), [Gentoo](https://packages.gentoo.org/packages/app-shells/bash-completion)) package installed, and restart your bash session.

 To load completions for each session, execute once: